We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before You Begin

 Any time you face off against wasps, you run the risk of getting stung.
 Shield yourself from wasps’ painful stingers by donning a pair of heavy pants and a long-sleeved shirt.
-Vinegar may be safer than some of the chemical-based wasp killers out there, but that doesn’t mean it’s not without its health hazards.
-Since vinegar is highly acidic, it can cause burns resulting in permanent damage should it come into contact with your eyes.
-With that in mind, wear eye protection when applying any vinegar-based homemade wasp spray.
+Vinegar may be safer than some of the commercial wasp killers out there, but it’s not without its health hazards.
+Since vinegar is highly acidic, it can cause burns that could permanently damage your eyes should it splash in that direction.
+With that in mind, wear eye protection when applying any vinegar-based wasp spray.

-STEP 2: Make a wasp trap.
+Step 2: Make a wasp trap.

-STEP 4: Load the trap.
+Step 4: Load the trap.

 How to Repel Wasps With Vinegar